 His recent research has focused on the changing geopolitics in North Africa and the Middle East since the ‘Arab Spring’, and especially Russia’s growing role in the region since its intervention in Syria in 2015; the changing world order, and especially the emerging Eurasian system driven by China (and Russia) and based in large part on China’s Belt and Road Initiative (BRI); the changing US foreign and economic policies under the Trump presidency, and their impact on the global financial system; and on the rising global financial risks in the context of the US Federal Reserve’s new policy of quantitative tightening and rising interest rates.

-In the capacity of Head of the Geopolitics Programme, Chris has most recently devised and organised the public policy research project ‘Out of the Turmoil: A New Middle East?, which the GPI has run together with the Konrad Adenauer Stiftung London Office.
-The project produced a wealth of analysis and policy recommendations that have been published, among other places, in DIE ZEIT Online, the Guardian Cif, World Politics Review and the National Interest Online.
+In the capacity of Head of the Geopolitics Programme, Chris devised and organised the year-long public policy research project ‘Out of the Turmoil: A New Middle East?, which the GPI has run in partnership with the Konrad Adenauer Stiftung London Office.
+The project produced a wealth of analysis and policy recommendations that have been published, among other places, in DIE ZEIT Online, The Guardian Cif, World Politics Review and The National Interest Online.